 no one and no-one - the difference

-No HyphenThe formal spelling of no one is without a hyphen.
+No HyphenThe formal spelling of "no one" is without a hyphen.
+For example:

-Hyphen Becoming AcceptableIn recent years, the no-one version has become more popular.
-Some grammarians condone the hyphenated version, claiming it eliminates ambiguity with no one as in "No one person can overcome her power."
+Hyphen Becoming AcceptableOver the last half a century, the "no-one" version has become more popular.
+Some grammarians condone the hyphenated version, claiming it eliminates ambiguity with "no one" as in "No one person can overcome her power."
 However, the times when there would be true ambiguity are very seldom.
 Here is one example: